 - Never let the kids eat in front of the tv.
 It’s a bad habit that encourages you to take in many more calories than you realize.

 Thank you to Missy and Larysa for this interview and for the book for review as well.
-No compensation was provided for this interview or review.
-The opinions are mine, yours may differ.
+This post contains affiliate links.
+The honest opinions are my own.